Cybrotrix/JayLabs.Owin.OAuthAuthorization/blogpost_1.md

         }

 The *AuthorizeEndpoint* method is central here.
 The flow described in the scenario section is implemented here.
-We're checking the scope, if not valid we return 400 and complete the request.
+We're checking the scope, if not valid we return an OAuth error in the fragment part and complete the request.
-Then we check for an external token (if the user is authenticated), if not we used the challange method in the middleware.
+Then we check for an external token (if the user is authenticated), if not we used the challenge method in the middleware.
 If the user is authenticated we transform (add our custom claims) and sign the token.

 Let's take a look on the options (*JwtOptions* and *ProviderOptions*) the provider needs.

 ##### Options

-The provider options allow you issue custom claims and set scope.
+The provider options allow you to issue custom claims and set scope.

     var handleConsentOptions = new HandleConsentOptions(consentParameterName:"consentAnswer");